The cult of the customer

 What we deliver must be fit for purpose as defined by those paying for it.

 We also suffer from the Cult Of The User, but that's another post....

-And a while ago I wrote about the Cult Of Innovation.
+A while ago I wrote about the Cult Of Innovation.
 IT is prone to cults - it's a sign of immaturity.